This post may contain affiliate links. See full disclosure here.

 The Beauty of My Brain, Spotlight Goals

 You know that saying, “putting the cart before the horse?”
 That is my brain in action.
-Every single project I tackle has to be completely figured out step by step.
+I tackle every project by trying to completely figure out each step by step.
 (As a side note, that is also how I tell my “Sherri Stories”, that’s a topic for another day!)
 In theory, it’s not a bad trait to have, it just exhausts everyone around me.
 And always causes me to become completely overwhelmed.
 So, what do I do to prevent my brain from going there?
 I have learned to recognize when my brain is being too analytical and stop myself from going there.

 Analysis Paralysis – Focus on the Goal

-Except that it gave me the content idea to write this post and move forward with getting work done on my blog.
-I could give you way more examples of how I sabotage myself by going way over the top, my blog is a great example.
-I have so many different categories on here.
+I could provide many more examples of how I sabotage myself.
+My blog is a great example of me going way over the top!
+For example, I have so many different categories on here.
 But, I am okay with that.
 Working on several things at once is how I function the best.
-Without the crazy array of projects, I am involved with, I wouldn’t know what to do with myself!
+Otherwise, I wouldn’t know what to do with myself!
+I perform best when I juggle a chaotic array of projects!

 One More Target Slightly Missed

-This article was written on Monday, it is now Friday, and I am finally getting it done.
+I wrote this article on Monday and published it on Friday..
 In the meantime, I have managed to effectively complete several other tasks – to avoid completing this one.
-Like, reorganizing my Christmas Card Mailing List, Alphabetically., even though it is January.
-Adding the two extra shelves in my office closet – that I was supposed to complete a week or so ago.
-Buying a new mop to clean the overly dusty floors – that are the result of my hubby working on rebuilding the kitchen he tore out by himself – yeah, he is a total taskmaster!
+Like, reorganizing my Christmas Card Mailing List, Alphabetically, even though it is January.
+I added two extra shelves to my office closet.
+Which I should have done last week.
+Bought a new mop to clean the overly dusty floors!
+My hubby has been working on rebuilding the kitchen he tore out by himself!
+And, yeah, he is a total taskmaster!
 The list goes on and on….. but I keep trying, and somehow, I manage to get it all done.

 I hope this post helps you – it has helped me tremendously!
 (In Theory!)